ronjajoesch/dh2642/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-PLEASE ENSURE TO fill the API_KEY variable inside the services/config.js file, otherwise it won't work.
 ```

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).